 Summary of the winding up process

 Upon winding up all the assets of the company are collected and distributed amongst creditors.
-The company will continue to to carry on business and can enter and complete transaction but only for the purpose of winding up it’s affairs in the interest of creditors and shareholders.
+The company will continue to carry on business and can enter and complete transactions but only for the purpose of winding up its’ affairs in the interest of creditors and shareholders.

 However any other transactions entered into will be void and no contracts can be executed by the company.
 As a whole from the moment the company is wound up the company is stopped as a going concern.